hadoopt-technologies/hadoopt-technologies-odoo-mcp/README.md

 - **Record Management**: Enhanced CRUD operations with validation and intelligent error handling
 - **Batch Processing**: Efficient handling of large datasets with automatic batching and parallel processing
 - **Performance Monitoring**: Built-in metrics tracking for identifying and resolving performance bottlenecks
+- **Multi-Instance Management**: Manage connections to multiple Odoo instances with automatic reconnection and connection validation

 ### Model Discovery and Exploration